-I have put together some guidelines to help you create the best PPC landing pages for your AdWords account.
+I have put together some guidelines to help you create the best PPC landing pages for your Google Ads (AdWords) account.

 The first step in creating quality landing pages is to establish your marketing goals to decide what you are trying to accomplish.
 Do you want sales, form fills, mailing list registrations, sign ups, etc.?

 Once you have established what you are trying to accomplish with your campaigns and ad-groups, do some competitive research.
 Check out your competitors’ landing pages and look up some templates to see how you can design your pages.

 Think about who is coming to your landing page.
 Consider their demographics, location, interests, etc.

 You should not use the same message to target viewers from PPC that you would use if they came from social media or email nurturing campaigns.
 Considering how your viewers got to your page should influence and change the messaging you use to close them.

 In a perfect world each ad group would have its own dedicated landing page.
 However not all of us have the time or resources to do this.
 My advice is to do your best.

 Start with one landing page per campaign.
 As you have the time to build a new page, add it in and slowly convert your ad groups to all have specific targeted landing pages.

 People are inherently lazy.
 The more hoops you force them to jump through the less likely they will convert.
 That means less leads, less sign-ups, less sales, less $$$$.
 Instead of leading people to your homepage, test out driving traffic to a more targeted, conversion-optimized landing page (see below).

 If you have ever been in sales or seen the movie Glen Gary Glen Ross you will surely remember the acronym “A.B.C. – Always-Be-Closing” and the Alec Baldwin quote, “Coffee is for closers.”